mrkaleArduinoLib/gbj_exponential/README.md

 <a id="getValue"></a>
 ## getValue()

 #### Description
 The method calculates a new filtered value from the input value, previous stored filtered value, and stored smoothing factor in the class instance object.
-- Right after microcontroller power up or initiating the instance object by corresponding [method](#init) the very first input value is considered as a previous filtered value, or starting value.
+- Right after microcontroller power up or initiating the instance object the very first input value is considered as a previous filtered value, or starting value.

 #### Syntax
-    float getValue(float value);
+    float getValue(float value)

 #### Parameters
 <a id="prm_value"></a>